 new ideas, better performance, more exports

-The Victorian Government is encouraging innovation and collaboration in the horticulture sector with a fund available for research and development projects that will help the sector remain profitable and sustainable into the future.
+The Victorian Government is encouraging innovation and collaboration in the horticulture sector through a fund enabling research and development projects that will help the sector remain profitable and sustainable into the future.

-The Horticulture Innovation Fund (HIF) will support industry to partner with research organisations on projects that use new technologies and techniques for improving overall economic performance.
+The Horticulture Innovation Fund (HIF) is enabling industry to partner with research organisations on projects that use new technologies and techniques for improving overall economic performance.
 Through the HIF, the Victorian Government seeks to support a horticulture sector that is innovative, collaborative and well informed.

-Grants of up to $50,000 (excluding GST) are available for applied research and development projects that contribute to a more productive and profitable horticulture sector.
-The program is open until 2019 and is administered by Agriculture Victorian.
+Grants of up to $50,000 (excluding GST) have been awarded for applied research and development projects that will contribute to a more productive and profitable horticulture sector.
+The program is now fully subscribed.

 Projects eligible for assistance from the HIF include: